-Your fleece jacket made from recycled bottles likely contains microfibres—pollutants that account for 35 per cent of microplastics in the world’s oceans.
+Your fleece sweater made from recycled bottles likely contains microfibres—pollutants that account for 35 percent of microplastics in the world’s oceans.
 “With every wash, your garments are shedding microfibres that end up in waterways and eventually in the food chain,” says Coulter.
 Special fibre-trapping bags can help keep them out of the drain.

-Instead of using chlorine bleach, disinfect your clothes by line drying.
+Breaking up with chlorine bleach is one of our top laundry tips.
+Instead, disinfect your clothes by line-drying.
 Sunlight’s ultraviolet rays are effective at killing bacteria in fabrics.
-Bonus: they’re free.
+Bonus: it’s free.